Skip to main content

 As a member of staff at Queen Mary the following resources are available:

-If you are a staff member at Queen Mary you can access the Employee Assistance Programme, which is a free, confidential service that provides a wide range of support for staff.
+If you are a staff member at Queen Mary you can also access the Employee Assistance Programme, which is a free, confidential service that provides a wide range of support for staff.
 Available anytime, any day, by phone, email or online, the service provides information, resources, referrals and counseling on any issue that matters to you.

 As a student at Queen Mary the following resources are available: